 Ready to start a freelance writing career?
 I highly recommend Gina Horkey’s 30 Days or Less to Freelance Writing Success.
 It really will teach you everything you need to know to start earning money as a freelancer!

-Being a busy mom means I don’t have a ton of time to devote to my business.
-I’m definitely a part-time freelance.
+Being a busy mom means I don’t have much time to devote to my business.
+I’m definitely a part-time freelancer.

 And when I’m searching for freelance writing gigs, so many of them make me cringe.

 If I took these jobs, I’d be on the computer all day long, and get burnt out before too long.
 I’d be working all day and not earning much.
-In fact, I’d probably lose heart in my business, and be tempted to quit.
+I’d probably lose heart in my business and be tempted to quit.

 All because I accepted the wrong types of gigs.

 I’m sure you’ve seen ads similar to the ones I’m talking about.
-These crazy people and business who expect writers to:
+These crazy people and businesses expect writers to:

 - Be on call for new assignments

-- Finish a post within a half an hour of receiving the task
+- Finish a post within half an hour of receiving the task

 - Produce three posts each day, seven days a week